 Rutin, which as mentioned above an antioxidant that aids in protecting the heart due to its ability to lower blood pressure and total cholesterol, also have added benefits in fighting cancer as it contains nutrients called polyphenolic antioxidants.
 These oxidants prevent cancerous cells from forming as they protect the DNA from damage.

-In addition, the same phenolic compounds and antioxidants enhances digestive, liver and brain functions.
+In addition, the same phenolic compounds and antioxidants enhance digestive, liver and brain functions.

-Buckwheat nutrition does not only end in muscle synthesis; because its is packed with fibre even in a small amount of serving, it helps ease stomach disturbances like constipation or at least aids in regulating bowel movements as it hastens the movement of food through the digestive system.
-Aside from easing stomach problems, buckwheat when fermented, can also be a good source of prebiotic – a type of healthy gut bacteria that aids in balancing the body’s PH level.
+Buckwheat nutrition does not only end in muscle synthesis; because it is packed with fiber even in a small amount of serving, it helps ease stomach disturbances like constipation or at least aids in regulating bowel movements as it hastens the movement of food through the digestive system.
+Aside from easing stomach problems, buckwheat, when fermented, can also be a good source of prebiotic – a type of healthy gut bacteria that aids in balancing the body’s PH level.

 How to Consume It

 With all the nutritional value and benefits of buckwheat, how does one eat it then?
 Should it be taken as is?
 Buckwheat cannot be eaten in its usual seed form.
-Nutty in flavour and grain like (i.e. similar to barley) it is often available as flour and groats.
-Some gluten free and fat free crepes, cakes, breads, pancakes and cookies are made from buckwheat flour.
+Nutty in flavor and grain-like (i.e. similar to barley) it is often available as flour and groats.
+Some gluten-free and fat-free crepes, cakes, bread, pancakes, and cookies are made from buckwheat flour.
 Japanese food lovers would be pleasantly surprised that soba noodles are made from buckwheat.
 Incidentally, soba is the Japanese term for buckwheat.

 Groats meanwhile are kernels that have been dehulled.
 In Asia, it is often used to make chapattis, pilaff, and other gluten-free dishes and delicacies.